top of page

 11.png

-Most colleges and universities have Centers for Civic Engagement, Service learning, and/or Community Service.
-Few, if any, have exhibitions or dedicated public spaces where they celebrate and champion the diverse and rich ways students, alums, faculty, and staff serve their communities, institutions, and nation.
-This is why the NMCFS is partnering to co-create tools and resources to support higher education institutions create prototypes and incubate exhibitions of services on campus.
+Many educational institutions have centers for civic engagement, service learning programs, and/or community service requirements.
+Few, if any, have exhibitions or dedicated public spaces where they celebrate and champion the diverse and rich ways students, faculty, and staff serve their communities, institutions, and nation.
+This is why, in collaboration with educational institutions at all levels, NMCFS is co-creating affordable and accessible tools and resources to help campuses across the nation to launch their own exhibitions of service.

 Pilot program partner: